AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 In addition:

-* The tool is not qualified to analyze programs featuring tasking constructs, controlled objects, or pointers to nested subprograms.
+* The tool is not qualified to analyze programs featuring tasking constructs, controlled type definitions or pointers to nested subprograms.

 * The tool is only partially qualified for analysis in presence of exceptions which propagate across subprograms, when the runtime library profile